 The country of Costa Rica is the perfect vacation destination for families.
-There is so much you can squeeze into a 10 day Costa Rica itinerary with kids, from rainforests to hot springs to beaches.
+There is so much you can squeeze into a 10 day Costa Rica itinerary for families, from rainforests to hot springs to beaches.
 We had such a great time in Costa Rica, and we are so excited to tell you all about it!

 We visited Costa Rica in 2019, and actually spent more than 10 days in Costa Rica.
 But some of those days were spent working and homeschooling.
-In putting this post together, I decided to condense our activities into something families can do in Costa Rica in 10 days.
+In putting this post together, I decided to condense our Costa Rica with kids itinerary into activities families love and can do in Costa Rica in 10 days.

 The Costa Rica 10 day itinerary I outline below is for families who only have a limited time in Costa Rica.
 The suggestions are based on what we did as a family, as well as additional activities we didn’t get to do.
 Use this 10 days Costa Rica itinerary as a starting off point for your own Costa Rica travel with kids experience.

 This post was updated on January 26, 2023.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 Why do a 10 day Costa Rica itinerary with kids?

 We absolutely loved our Costa Rica travel with kids experience!
 Among all the countries we’ve visited during our around the world trip, Costa Rica was certainly among the easiest countries to travel around as tourists.